Quick Start Guide

 It is finally time to install LoopCaregiver on the parents’/caregivers’ phones using TestFlight.
 Follow the LoopCaregiver onboarding process in LoopDocs.
 To add your Looper to your LoopCaregiver app, you’re going to tap on the OTP (Loop/Settings/Services/Nightscout) to access the QR code.

-Test a Remote Override to make sure that it is received on the Looper’s phone.
-Turn off from Loop phone
+- Test a Remote Override to make sure that it is received on the Looper’s phone.
+Turn it off from the Looper’s phone

 If it succeeds, congratulations.
 If it fails, try to troubleshoot it yourself.
 If you are unable to resolve this on your own, just post a screenshot on FaceBook and provide details about iOS and Nightscout versions, as well as any troubleshooting steps that you’ve already taken; the more descriptive language that you use, the faster that your issues will be resolved.